 Edible crafts for kids you can do at home.
-Great for rainy or snowy day activities with kids, or for a party too.
+Great for rainy or snowy day craft ideas, activities with kids, or for a birthday party too.
 Lots of cute ideas.

 I have three girls and we both work full time.
 When they are home it is nice to be able to keep them busy with some edible playdough, or a fun “build your own lunch” idea.
 It makes those yucky days more pleasurable.